This hunting area is covered by an 'open area permit' – get it online.

 There is access from SH 73, Porters Pass and the Lyndon Road.

-Vehicle access to the Snowden side of 13 Mile Bush is through High Peak Station to Bush Stream.
+Vehicle access to the Snowdon side of 13 Mile Bush is through High Peak Station to Bush Stream.
 Walk or 4WD another 3 km up Bush Stream to the edge of the hunting area.
 This is not a public road and permission is required.
-There is no public access from the North Branch of the Selwyn River.
+There is no public access from the North Branch of the Selwyn River and any trespassers will be prosecuted.

 Landholders